Guide9 min read

 • : Full penalty framework — up to EUR 35M or 7% turnover for prohibited practice violations, EUR 15M or 3% for other infringements

-The final phase applies to AI systems classified as high-risk under — those that are safety components of products covered by EU harmonisation legislation listed in Annex I. These systems get an extra year to comply because their conformity assessment procedures need to be integrated with existing sector-specific processes.
+The final phase applies to AI systems classified as high-risk under — those that are safety components of products covered by EU harmonisation legislation listed in Annex I. The Digital Omnibus defers this from the original 2 August 2027 to 2 August 2028 (pending Official Journal publication).

 1